184.108.40.206 Permissible break for PLP

 For children born or entrusted to care as part of an adoption process on or after 1 March 2014, a person can count the days in their previous period of PLP and/or DAPP (for a previous child) as qualifying work for a new claim.

-In the example above, Jane's hours worked on 1 December 2009 do not count towards requirement for 330 hours or the 295 consecutive days as this day is only to establish that a period within the work test period was a permissible break and provide some flexibility in circumstances where the claimant does not work on the start day of the 13 month work test period.
+In the example above, Jane's hours worked on 1 December 2018 do not count towards requirement for 330 hours or the 295 consecutive days as it was outside of her work test period.
+This day is only used to establish that a period within the work test period was a permissible break and provides some flexibility in circumstances where the claimant does not work on the start day of the 13 month work test period.

-Example 3: Maria is expecting to give birth to her second child on 7 July 2012.
-Maria's 392 day work test period commences on 10 June 2011.
-To prepare for the baby's arrival in July Maria took unpaid leave from 12 December 2011 until 13 February 2012.
-From 13 February 2012 until 22 June 2012 Maria returned to work, 3 days a week.
-The break between working days in December 2011 and February 2012 was more than 56 days, therefore it was not a permissible break.
+Example 3: Maria is expecting to give birth to her second child on 6 July 2020.
+Maria's 392 day work test period commences on 10 June 2019.
+To prepare for the baby's arrival in July Maria took unpaid leave from 12 December 2019 until 13 March 2020.
+From 13 March 2020 until 22 June 2020 Maria returned to work, 3 days a week.
+The break between working days between December 2018 and March 2019 was more than 84 days, therefore it was not a permissible break.